dh.texture

 Single Source

-Section titled “Single Source”Process one texture — resize it or reference a single source:
+Section titled “Single Source”Process a single texture, whether to resize it or just reference a source:

 { "name": "Body Diffuse (1K)", "source": "textures/body-diffuse.png", "size": [1024, 1024]}If only one dimension is given in size, the other is calculated to preserve the aspect ratio.